sf-inc/sihywtcamd/README.md

 ### Zombie

-The more you hit a zombie, the less damage it deals
+(Perhaps later : The more you hit a zombie, the less damage it deals)

 Only takes 1 damage from regular attacks

 #### Husk

+Is no longer affected by Flame and Fire aspect

 #### Drowned

-(Spawn more often with a trident)
+Spawn more often with a trident

-Increased drop chance for trident
+Increased velocity in water

 ### Skeleton